 Place the Carriage on the left hand side of the needlebed.
-Push every other needle between Ner dle 67 (73) and 67 (73) using the comb side d the Needle Pusher.
+Push every other needle between Needle 67 (73) and 67 (73) using the comb side of the Needle Pusher.
 Set the Tension Dial to 4.
-Move the Carriage twice so that the needles are it a straight line across the needlebed.
+Move the Carriage twice so that the needles are in a straight line across the needlebed.